trapoom555/Language-Model-STS-CFT/README.md

 ## Fine-tuned Weights

-We have fine-tuned 3 models and we provide their LoRA adapter weights in [this HuggingFace collection](https://huggingface.co/collections/trapoom555/small-lms-text-embedding-663b3ec87527788a577f6852).
+We have fine-tuned 3 models and we provide their LoRA adapter weights in [this Hugging Face 🤗 collection](https://huggingface.co/collections/trapoom555/small-lms-text-embedding-663b3ec87527788a577f6852).

 The base models consist of
 1. MiniCPM-2B-dpo-bf16
 2. Gemma-2B-it
 3. Phi-2

+The performance and fine-tuning details can be seen in the Hugging Face model page.

 ## Dataset